billy4479/server-tool/README.md

 ## Where to download

-There are no releases yet, but you can get a build from [Github Actions](https://github.com/billy4479/server-tool/actions).
+You can get a binary from the [Release page](https://github.com/billy4479/server-tool/releases).
-The UI is a bit ugly: you have to click on the top one then scroll down to the artifacts section.
-You'll find a Linux and a Windows executable there.
+Download the one for your operating system.

 ## Configuring